-action, Angus Sampson, Chin Han, Daniel Nelson, fantasy, Hiroyuki Sanada, Jessica McNamee, Joe Taslim, Josh Lawson, Laura Brent, Lewis Tan, Ludi Lin, Matilda Kimber, Mehcad Brooks, Mel Jarnson, Mia Hall, Mortal Kombat, movies, Nathan Jones, Ren Miyagawa, reviews, Simon McQuoid, Sisi Stringer, Tadanobu Asano, video games, Yukiko Shinohara
+action, Angus Sampson, Chin Han, Daniel Nelson, fantasy, Hiroyuki Sanada, Jessica McNamee, Joe Taslim, Josh Lawson, Laura Brent, Lewis Tan, Ludi Lin, Matilda Kimber, Mehcad Brooks, Mel Jarnson, Mia Hall, Mortal Kombat, movies, Nathan Jones, Ren Miyagawa, reviews, sci-fi, science fiction, Simon McQuoid, Sisi Stringer, Tadanobu Asano, video games, Yukiko Shinohara

 April 22, 2021

 Some language in Chinese and Japanese with subtitles